 Australia has previously had outbreaks of both low pathogenic and highly pathogenic avian influenza.
 These were all quickly and successfully eradicated.

 The three infected egg farms in the Lethbridge Restricted Area have been de-populated, with the disposal and decontamination activities now nearing completion.

 The two turkey farms with low pathogenic H5N2 avian influenza have been de-populated and disposal activities have been completed.
 Decontamination of the Bairnsdale farm has been completed, with the farm in the Golden Plains shire nearing completion.

-Agriculture Victoria is sampling and testing sick or dead birds in the restricted and control areas to ensure any other cases of high pathogenic or low pathogenic avian influenza are quickly identified.
+Agriculture Victoria will continue to sample and test sick or dead birds in the restricted and control areas to ensure any new cases of high pathogenic or low pathogenic avian influenza are quickly identified.